Before setting off

 We will have baggage trailers to leave your belongings on race day at the Race Village at Chapelfield Gardens.

 The baggage areas will be open from 8am to 9am (reopening at 10am for collection) and will be colour coded in accordance with the colour of your race number.
-Please see the Race Village map to see the location of your baggage area.
+Please see the Start map to see the location of your baggage area.
+As a reminder, the black pen baggage trailer will be located in Chantry car park, not Chapelfield.

 Please affix your baggage label firmly to your bag.
 Afterwards, you must present your race number to reclaim your bag – no race number, no return.